Best Ingredients for Sensitive Skin

 Chemicals in Sunscreen

 Chemical ingredients like avobenzone, oxybenzone and octinoxate are used in chemical sunscreens and can cause problems for people with sensitive skin.
-With more physical or mineral based sunscreens on the market, you may choose a sunscreen free of chemical ingredients to protect your skin from a reaction.
+With more physical and mineral based sunscreens on the market, you may choose a sunscreen free of chemical ingredients to protect your skin from a reaction.
+This is why it is important to choose the best vegan sunscreen.

 Ingredients for Sensitive Skin